 Description: Geometry in Construction is an alternative approach to learning Geometry.
 It is an interdisciplinary course that integrates Geometry and Construction topics through the building of a significant construction project.
 The purpose of the course is to provide students with a better understanding of both the Geometry and the Construction content through the combination of the academic and work-world contexts.
 The Geometry content matches that of the other Geometry courses taught in the Math Department, and prepares students for the subsequent Algebra 2 course.
 Students will be exposed to and gain hands-on experience in the following areas of construction: safety, framing, plumbing, electrical, roofing, windows, doors, and siding.
 Additional emphasis is given to teamwork, problem-solving, and the promotion of STEM education.
 This is a double-period course in which students earn credit for both Geometry and for Construction.
+Students who are enrolled in Geometry in Construction will be automatically registered for Integrated Science 2 - Renewable and a connected section of English 2, with the exception of enrollment in Honors Chemistry or Honors English 2.

-HONORS INTEGRATED MATH 3
+INTEGRATED MATH 3